MicrosoftDocs/power-platform/power-platform/guidance/white-papers/managed-environment-activation.md

 ## Managed Environments overview

 Managed Environments is a suite of premium governance capabilities that allows IT administrators to manage Power Platform at scale with more control, more visibility, and less effort.
+Admins can use Managed Environments with any type of environment.
+Certain features can be configured upon enabling a Managed Environment.
+Once an environment is managed, it unlocks additional features across the Power Platform.

-In this article, you will learn about each of the features and examples based on organizations that have activated Managed Environments, including:
+You will learn about each of the features and examples based on organizations that have activated Managed Environments, including:

  - **Pipelines in Power Platform** bring application lifecycle management (AML) automation to streamline development processes with reduced effort.
  - **Maker welcome content** provides customized welcome message to help makers in the organization get started with Power Apps.